Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation The blood and the lymph are the fluid connective tissues which link different parts of the body.
+The blood and the lymph are the fluid connective tissues which link different parts of the body.
 The cells of the connective tissue are loosely spaced and are embedded in an intercellular matrix.
-Incorrect

-Explanation The blood and the lymph are the fluid connective tissues which link different parts of the body.
+The blood and the lymph are the fluid connective tissues which link different parts of the body.
 The cells of the connective tissue are loosely spaced and are embedded in an intercellular matrix.

 -